 |TDS||18 - 90|

 Dwarf Rasboras inhabit blackwater rivers and streams associated with peat swamps.
 They live amongst fallen leaves and branches in brownish water caused by the release of tannins.
 The water in these areas is usually really soft and acidic.
 In addition, these fish are often found in regions that have a low pH level.
-Unfortunately, the habitat of this species is endangered due to farming and human development.
+Unfortunately, it is believed the habitat of this species is endangered due to farming and human development.

 The water itself should be slightly acidic, and the temperature will need to be somewhat higher than usual.
 A good-sized clump of Java moss or other fine-leaved plants should also be placed in the tank taking up about half the available space.
 Filtration is unnecessary, but you can use a small, air-powered sponge filter if you like.